hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 .. note::

-   If you are using the Hortense web portal from outside of the UGent network, you will first need to open the `VSC firewall app <https://firewall.hpc.kuleuven.be>`_ and log via the VSC account page.
+   If you are using the Hortense web portal from outside of the network of a Flemish university, you will first need to open the `VSC firewall app <https://firewall.hpc.kuleuven.be>`_ and log in via the VSC account page.

    Keep the browser tab with firewall app open as long as you want to use the web portal!